markbenivegna/recap/README.md

 ## Speaker labels

+This was the hardest part to get right, honestly.
 Recordings are automatically split by speaker using a speaker-embedding model (`speechbrain/spkrec-ecapa-voxceleb` — an openly downloadable model, no account or sign-up needed, unlike some diarization tools).
 This runs locally alongside Whisper.
 When summarizing, Claude will use a speaker's real name in